typelevel/typelevel.github.com/_posts/2015-09-21-change-values.md

 ```

 The replacement of `D` with `D2` also means that values of type `D`
-cannot occur anywhere in the result, as it is abstract, so only
+cannot occur anywhere in the result, as `D` is abstract, so only
 appears as `doc` by virtue of being the type parameter passed to
 `DocTree` and its data constructors (er, “subclasses”).